13 Reasons Why Resin Is Yellowing [And Fixes]

 So to answer your question, does epoxy yellow over time, the answer is yes.

+Check your expiry dates on the resin and hardener.
 Resin that has expired will turn yellow and sometimes have a stronger odor that usual.

 Can yellowing be reversed once it occurs?
 Unfortunately, once epoxy resin has turned yellow, it’s challenging to reverse the process.
 Prevention is the key.

 However, you can sometimes improve the appearance by sanding the surface and applying a clear coat or UV-protective finish to minimize the yellowed appearance.
+But this is not going to take the yellowing away.

 6. Low-Quality Resin Can turn yellow